ShayanGsh/azar/README.md

 # Azar: an open-source authentication server

 Azar is an open-source authentication server that provides a simple and secure way to authenticate users.
-It is written in Go and uses PostgreSQL as its database.
+It is written in Go and uses PostgreSQL and Redis as its database.

 ## Features